 The beautiful land of Goa has become India’s favourite holiday destination ever since it gained its independence from the Portuguese.
-Rising to prominence with the hippie culture, Goa tourism has achieved a legendary status over the years.
+Rising to prominence with the boho and hipster culture, Goa tourism has achieved a legendary status over the years.
 Starting out as an exotic hippie town, the holiday experience of Goa has now evolved to match some of the best holiday destinations around the world.

 Once you have been to Goa, it will carve its own place in your heart.
 You will keep coming back to replenish the well of your memories straight form the source.
 Pure and unadulterated.

 Trust Goa tourism to take you on a magical ride every time you visit here.

 |Currency||Indian Rupee (INR)|

 |Time Zone||GMT+5:30 (IST)|

 |Area||3,702 Square Kilometer|

 |Best known for||Beaches, Cashew Nuts and Wooden Carvings|